Possible Liquid-Nitrogen-Temperature Superconductivity Driven by Perpendicular Electric Field in the Single-Bilayer Film of La$_3$Ni$_2$O$_7$ at Ambient Pressure: A. Slave-boson mean-field treatment of the one-orbital model

-We solve the Hamiltonian in Eq. (\ref{ap_eq_H1}) by slave-boson mean-field (SBMF) theory.
+We solve the Hamiltonian in Eq. (\ref{ap_eq_H1}) by slave-boson mean-field (SBMF) theory~\cite{kotliar1988}.
 The electron operator ($c$) is decomposed into the product of a fermonic spinon operator ($f$) and a bosonic holon operator ($b$), i.e. $c^{\dag}_{i\mu\sigma}=f^{\dag}_{i\mu\sigma}b_{i\mu}$.
-The mean-field Hamiltonian of spinon and holon can be expressed as
+Then the electron pairing operator is expressed as